FreeDSx/LDAP/docs/Server/Configuration.md

 #### setBackend

 This should be an object instance that implements `FreeDSx\Ldap\Server\Backend\LdapBackendInterface`.
 All directory operations (search, authenticate, and optionally write) are dispatched to this backend.
-Paging is handled automatically by the framework — no separate paging handler is needed.
+Paging is handled automatically — no separate paging handler is needed.

 You can also use the fluent `useBackend()` method on `LdapServer` instead of setting it in `ServerOptions`: